Brain surgery #6 left it’s mark on me…

 My brain is my money maker!
 I fear not being able to pull through this, affecting my ability to provide for my family.
 There are no guarantees and quite frankly, I fear never being the same again.
 (If I had to be honest, regardless of whether I recover fully, physically, I probably will be changed in some way).
 It’s scaring the crap out of me.

-I just don’t know if this is an injury that will heal in time or, if it’s an injury that requires me to make some life adjustments..?
+I just don’t know if this is an injury that will heal in time or, if it’s an injury that requires me to make some life adjustments…?
 Before it’s too late.
-What I do know is, trying to make those changes feels virtually impossible at this point in time.
+What I do know is, trying to make those changes feels virtually impossible now.
 Reading that a brain bleed kills off your brain cells doesn’t help with my level of comfort in any way.

 People are kind enough to ask how I’m doing but, truthfully, I don’t feel like I can answer them.
 Nor do I want to, as I shy away from it prematurely.
 I appreciate the care and concern but how do I explain any of the above in a way that they can understand?
 I’m struggling.
 FACT!
 I know I’m not OK but for now, I’m working my way towards being OK with that.
 The struggle I find myself dealing with is both outward and inward.